China’s Zhengzhou, home to world’s largest iPhone factory, ends Covid lockdown

 The content originally appeared on: CNN

 (AAPL), including the iPhone 14 Pro and 14 Pro Max.
-Last Friday, the city locked down its urban districts for five days as Covid-19 cases surged there.
+The city locked down its urban districts last Friday or five days as Covid-19 cases surged.

+In Shanghai, China’s largest and most affluent city, health authorities announced that lockdown measures imposed on 24 high-risk areas across 11 districts would be lifted starting Thursday.

+Local authorities also lifted lockdowns in four districts of Guangzhou, Zhang Yi, a spokesperson of Guangzhou’s health commission said at a press briefing.
+The relaxation of restrictions imposed earlier this month in the manufacturing and transportation hub came after residents clashed with police Tuesday.

-Foxconn’s massive facility is not part of the city’s urban districts.
+Foxconn’s massive facility is not part of Zhengzhou’s urban districts.
 However, analysts say the lockdown would have been detrimental to efforts to restore lost production at the campus, the site of a violent workers’ revolt last week.

 “This is some good news in a dark storm for Cupertino,” Daniel Ives, managing director of equity research at Wedbush Securities, told CNN Business, referring to the California city where Apple is based.
 “There is a lot of heavy lifting ahead for Apple to ramp back up the factories.”